Leveraging GPT-4 for Automatic Translation Post-Editing: The Translation Post-Editing Task

-\paragraph{Nature of Post-Edited Translations:} LLMs can generate high quality, state of the art translations \cite{mt-gpt} across a number of language pairs in a zero-shot setting.
-As such, it is quite conceivable that during post-editing, LLMs could generate translations that is incognizant of the provided translation.
-Hence, the first question is whether during translation post-editing, do LLMs generate improved translations from scratch (i.e. only based on the source $S$) or do they actually edit the translations provided as per the instructions.
-Answering this question serves as a sanity check for further exploring the utility of LLMs as a translation post-editors.
+\paragraph{(RQ1) Nature of Post-Edited Translations:} LLMs have been shown to generate high quality, state-of-the-art translations \cite{mt-gpt} across a number of language pairs in a zero-shot setting.
+As such, during post-editing, LLMs could generate a translation that is incognizant of the provided initial translation.
+Hence, we investigate whether during translation post-editing LLMs generate the improved translations from scratch (i.e. only based on the source $S$) or do they edit the initial translation $T$ provided as per the instructions of the task.
+A related question is characterizing the role of CoT in determining the nature of the post-edited translation, i.e. whether the post-edited translation is closer to the initial translation or to the zero-shot translation produced by the LLM.

-\paragraph{General Quality Improvements:} Do LLMs lead to general quality improvements as measured by state-of-the-art MT quality metrics?
-An affirmative answer to this question would enable the use of LLMs as a way to detect reliability issues in existing translations.
-Another related questions is whether the Post-editing chain of thought is helpful towards translation quality improvements?
-Even though zero-shot chain of thought has been demonstrated to be effective across reasoning tasks, the translation post-editing task might not require the same degree of variable computation that makes it effective.
+\paragraph{(RQ2) General Quality Improvements:} Do the post-edited translations produced by LLMs lead to general quality improvements as measured by state-of-the-art MT quality metrics?
+Another related question is whether the post-editing chain-of-thought is helpful towards translation quality improvement?
+Even though zero-shot chain-of-thought has been demonstrated to be effective across reasoning tasks, we hypothesize that translation post-editing task might not require the same degree of variable computation that makes CoT effective \cite{zero-shot-cot}, owing to the lack of multiple reasoning steps involved in the task.